 Information for service providers and practitioners

-- Queensland Health supports the implementation of the Guideline for Compression Garments for Adults with Lymphoedema: Eligibility, Supply and Costing (PDF 169KB) to assist people with lymphoedema in accessing compression garments.
+Queensland Health supports the implementation of the Guideline for Compression Garments for Adults with Lymphoedema: Eligibility, Supply and Costing (PDF 169KB) to assist people with lymphoedema in accessing compression garments.
 The Guideline provides recommendations regarding eligibility criteria and payment responsibilities for the provision of compression garments to adults with lymphoedema.
 This Guideline applies to all Hospital and Health Services (HHS), clinicians who prescribe compression garments to adults with lymphoedema and the facilities which provide these garments and/ or which are responsible for the payments of these garments.

 - Eligible patients may be provided a garment by a referring non-Queensland Health service provider according to the process detailed in the procedure.